This post may contain affiliate links. See our disclosure policy for details.

 Homeschool mom and former teacher, Dachelle McVey, has put together top-notch, engaging novel studies for children from preschool to high school.
-These resources give you the flexibility to follow your child’s interests with the convenience of an online curriculum.
+These resources give you the flexibility to follow your child’s interests.
+Plus the convenience of an online curriculum.

 I can’t say enough about these units.
 Dachelle goes above and beyond to offer a unique, captivating approach to literature.
-Check out the sample lessons and course previews to get a feeling for the type of experience your child will have.
+Check out the sample lessons to get a feeling for the type of experience your child will have.

-Book Club: Choose from contemporary titles like Number the Stars and Wonder or classics such as Of Mice and Men and To Kill a Mockingbird.
-Each novel study includes an easy-to-navigate online unit study which includes engaging hands-on activities, and lots of rabbit trails to follow!
+Book Club: Choose from contemporary titles like Number the Stars and Wonder or classics such as Of Mice and Men.
+Each novel study includes easy-to-navigate online lessons which include engaging hands-on activities, and lots of rabbit trails to follow!

 Nature Book Club: Not your average nature studies!
 These book-based units have a unique take on nature.
-Your child will learn all about real-life weather while reading Cloudy with a Chance of Meatballs and have hands-on adventures indoors and out while learning about wildlife while reading The Legend of the Indian Paintbrush.
+Your child will learn all about real-life weather while reading Cloudy with a Chance of Meatballs.
+Then have hands-on adventures indoors and out while learning about wildlife while reading The Legend of the Indian Paintbrush.

-Poetry Courses: Get kids of all ages excited about poetry with Poetry Tea Time guides and Poetry and a Movie high school courses.
+Poetry Courses: Get kids of all ages excited about poetry with Poetry Tea Time and Poetry and a Movie.

 Membership Option: Dachelle also offers affordable membership options with a 7 day free trial period.
 Which is a really nice way to preview all of your unit options and get ready for the year!

 Best Targeted Writing Instruction (that is still fun)

 WriteShop Primary and Junior